 If your employees decide to obtain their visa before arriving, they should look up the specific embassy or consulate where they will apply, as each has a different application process.
 The steps include:

 - Gathering all the required documents

 - Waiting for the application to get processed, then picking up the visa

 The processing time depends on the specific embassy or consulate.
 However, it typically takes about five to 10 working days from the time the embassy receives the application.
 We recommend starting the process at least a month in advance, especially for applications by mail.

 After obtaining a visa, your employees will also need to get a work permit that will authorize them to work for your company.
 As the employer and sponsor, you’ll usually arrange for them to get their work permit.
 If the employee leaves their position, they’ll need a new work permit.

 Our team knows how to expand to Togo and beyond.
-With our Global Expansion Platform™, you can start working in a day or two while we make sure your employees all have the right Togo working visas and permits.
 Contact us today for more information about how we can help you save money and time.